Class 11 Chemistry Syllabus

 Unit 7: Equilibrium

-This unit emphasizes the students about the concept of equilibrium through teaching them the following topics in class 11 chemistry syllabus.
+This unit emphasizes the students about concepts of equilibrium by teaching them the following topics in the class 11 chemistry syllabus:

 • Equilibrium in chemical and physical processes